-Irish proverbs represent a big part of the Irish culture, traditions, and history.
-So if you’re interested in knowing more about the Irish culture, this article is perfect for you.
-We’ve brought the most famous and interesting Irish proverbs all in this piece.
+Irish proverbs represent a big part of the Irish culture, traditions, history and folklore.
+If you’re interested in knowing more about the Irish culture, this article is perfect for you.
+We have combined famous and interesting Irish proverbs together in one place.

 Irish Proverbs (Seanfhocal)